acbilson/chaos-content/gardens/meta/digital-gardens.md

 Inclusion does not equate to value.
 I may write journal entries to share the latest family updates with my family and friends.
 Just because it's mostly excluded doesn't make it drivel.
 And some of those updates are raw material for family stories that may be filled out and planted in my garden.

 ## A New Site Vision

-> These are rough, unorganized notes as I attempt to figure out how this applies to my own website.
-The best content is above.

 I'm tossing around a few tweaks to my own site after exploring the digital garden / digital bay concepts.